evanchooly/mongo-java-driver/docs/reference/content/builders/aggregation.md

 ### BucketAuto

-The [`$bucketAuto`]({{< docsref "reference/operator/aggregation/bucketAuto/" >}}) pipeline stage makes bucketing data even simpler by automating the boundaries of each bucket rather than requiring explict boundaries.
+The [`$bucketAuto`]({{< docsref "reference/operator/aggregation/bucketAuto/" >}}) pipeline stage makes bucketing data even simpler by automating the boundaries of each bucket rather than requiring explicit boundaries.
 Instead of taking a list of values defining each bucket's boundaries, `$autoBucket` takes the number of buckets desired and leaves it to the aggregation engine to discover the boundaries necessary to provide that number of buckets.

 For example, this stage creates 10 buckets: